zelanko/sql-docs.fr-fr/docs/linux/sql-server-linux-create-availability-group.md

     GO

-11. Accepter la connexion des comptes(login) associés à LinAG1 and LinAGN3 sur le point de terminaison LinAGN2.
+11. Grant the logins associated with LinAG1 and LinAGN3 permission to connect to the endpoint on LinAGN2.

     ```SQL
     GRANT CONNECT ON ENDPOINT::AGEP TO LinAGN1_Login;